-Development of a system for detecting reduced hypertrophy during scar formation
+RELAST - development of a system for detecting reduced hypertrophy during scar formation

 Project context

-As part of the joint project “Promoting atrophic scar repair with elastin mRNA-based therapeutics” a measurement system was developed to detect reduced hypertrophy during scar formation.
-In clinical research, subjective scales are still frequently used to assess scars [1–3].
-In recent years, the use of stereoscopic imaging techniques has been proposed [4]; however, previous approaches were either not accurate enough or not practical for real-world use.
+Within the collaborative project β€œPromotion of atrophic scar repair with elastin mRNA-based therapeutics”, a measurement system was developed for detecting reduced hypertrophy during scar formation.
+In clinical research, subjective scales are still often used to evaluate scars [1–3].
+In recent years, the use of stereoscopic imaging techniques has been proposed [4]; however, previous approaches were either too inaccurate or not practical in real use.

-Imaging system
+Capture system

-Computer vision and analysis
+Machine vision and analysis

 RELAST: skin image (homogenized)

-RELAST: skin structure as basis for quantification
+RELAST: skin structure as the basis for quantification Skin image (homogenized) and the derived skin structure as the basis for quantification

-3D visualization of measurement results
+3D visualization of the measurement results

 Download and funding